aekiss/nmltab/README.md

 # nmltab

-Python module and command-line tool to semantically tabulate, diff and superset Fortran namelist files.
+Python 3 module and command-line tool to tabulate, semantically diff and superset Fortran namelist files, with output to text, markdown and latex.

 Requires [f90nml](http://f90nml.readthedocs.io) (amongst other packages).

+## Why should I care?

+Standard unix `diff` is not much use for comparing Fortran namelists, because two namelists can be equivalent even though they have differences in whitespace, capitalisation, variable order, and representation of values.
+In contrast, `nmltab.py -d` will show you only the differences that matter to Fortran.

 ## Usage examples